 Substitutes are provided professional liability insurance.
 However, many substitutes supplement this protection with their own private insurance coverage for liability.
+Substitutes are not eligible for employee benefits, medical insurance, dental insurance, life insurance or disability insurance.

 Retirement

 Long-term substitutes qualify for membership in the New Mexico State Retirement System.
 Long-term substitutes are defined as a substitute who accepts a long term job assignment, for the same teacher, lasting more than 6 weeks (30 school days).
 The job assignment must be a full day, 5 days per week job assignment.
 A 7.9% contribution is deducted from the long-term substitute's paycheck.